neverenough-sec2021/neverenough-sec2021.github.io/model_validation/README.md

 ### Tor Model Configs

 Our analysis included some results from simulations using Shadow.
 We generated ten 31% and three 100% Tor model configuration bundles using the process described on [the process page](/process), and provide the configs in the [the configs directory](https://github.com/neverenough-sec2021/neverenough-sec2021.github.io/tree/main/model_validation/configs).
-The model from previous work (CCS 2018) was taken from [here](https://tmodel-ccs2018.github.io/data/shadow/hosts/shadowtor-2000r-129419c-privcount-config.tar.xz).
+The CCS 2018 model was taken from [previous work](https://tmodel-ccs2018.github.io/data/shadow/hosts/shadowtor-2000r-129419c-privcount-config.tar.xz).

 The experiments with the 31% networks were run on `CentOS Linux release 7.6.1810 (Core)` using Kernel `4.4.178-1.el7.elrepo.x86_64 #1 SMP Wed Apr 3 05:46:30 EDT 2019 x86_64`.